breelynbetts/HYPER/README.md

 - Not declaring a function before calling it
 - Returning an incorrect function return type
 - Returning a statement outside of a function
-- Having return statements in a void function
+- Having return statements in a void(nonetype) function
 - Declaring object methods with the same name
 - Not declaring an object before initializing it
 - Subscripting of non array and non tuple